Akki356/traefik-proxy-boilerplate/README.md

 https://docs.docker.com/engine/install/
 https://docs.docker.com/compose/install/

-Also set DNS A records that point the pubic Ip of your instance that you will using to host this website.
+Also set DNS A records that point the pubic Ip of your instance that you will using to host the website.

-Assuming that you have a working docker image of the website, update the docker compose file.
+Assuming that you have a working docker image for the website, update the docker compose file.
 1. Update the image in the website section

 ```